pnwamk/tr-calc/README.md

 TRcalc
 ======

-Representations of the core calculi for Typed Racket
+Representations of the core calculus for Typed Racket

 LambdaTR.v - Coq representation of the λTR calculus presented by Tobin-Hochstadt and Felleisen [1].